PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/setup/setup/functions/main.md

 `Promise`\<`void`\>

-A promise that resolves when setup completes successfully
+Promise<void> - A promise that resolves when setup completes successfully.

 ## Remarks